artilleryio/artillery-plugin-statsd/README.md

-# StatsD output for Minigun stats
+# StatsD output for Artillery stats

-This [Minigun](https://artillery.io/minigun) plugin allows you to publish the stats produced by Minigun to StatsD in real-time.
+This [Artillery](https://artillery.io/) plugin allows you to publish the stats produced by Artillery CLI to StatsD in real-time.

 ## Usage